 In general, commercial booths fill most of the Exhibit Hall.
 The four U.S. Armed Forces share a large booth in the center of hall, which is subdivided into the four Services (i.e., Air Force, Army, Navy, and Marines).
 The snack bar and cyber café fill the far left-side of the hall, and the buffet-style lunch area (provided for full-registrants) sits on the far-right side.
 Near the lunch area, you can find the STEM pavilion, Healthcare pavilion, and Warfighters Corner area.
-The STEM pavilion includes the Future Leaders Pavilion (a showcase of top high-school students), the Serious Games Showcase and Challenge (where you can play and vote on serious games), and the NASA Place.
+The STEM pavilion includes the Serious Games Showcase and Challenge (where you can play and vote on serious games) and the NASA Place.

 What are the paper presentations like?

 Each paper session includes three presenters who deliver talks on full-length papers, which are available in the conference proceedings.
 The speakers stand at a podium in front of the room and deliver their presentations with the aid of a projector, slides, and (optionally) videos.
 Each presenter speaks for about 20 minutes, followed by about five minutes of questions and five minutes of transition time between speakers.
 We are strict about starting and ending each speaker on time, because some attendees may want to attend the first paper in one session and then watch the next presentation in another room.
 Most of the paper sessions are attended by 50-100 audience members.

 How do I submit a paper presentation for consideration?